<< Scroll right for the travelcard prices >>

 Return fares?
 There are no return fares.
 You just pay the same price as two single journeys

 Anytime, peak and off-peak?
 For Oyster and contactless off-peak is outside the hours of 6.30-9.30 AM and 4-7 PM (Mon-Fri).
 For travelcards off-peak is any time after 9.30 AM (Mon-Fri).
 Weekends and public holidays are always off-peak.
-Fares are based on what time your journey begins (it doesn’t what time you finish)
+Fares are based on what time your journey begins (it doesn’t matter what time you finish)

 Daily cap?
 If you make multiple journeys in one day then the computer will stop charging you once your total amount reaches the daily cap.
 Journeys after that will be free if you stay within those same zones